openrewrite/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## How are you running OpenRewrite?
 <!--
-Are you using the Maven plugin, Gradle plugin, Moderne CLI, Moderne.io or some other way?
+Are you using the Maven plugin, Gradle plugin, Moderne CLI, Moderne.io or something else?
 Is your project a single module or a multi-module project?

-Can you share your configuration such that we can rule out any configuration issues?
+Can you share your configuration so that we can rule out any configuration issues?

 Is your project public?
 If so, can you share a link to it?
 Code snippets can also be shared privately via [our public Slack](https://join.slack.com/t/rewriteoss/shared_invite/zt-nj42n3ea-b~62rIHzb3Vo0E1APKCXEA).